General Questions

 Where do we swim?

-Swim sessions will be held at YMCA Winnipeg West (3550 Portage Ave).
+Swim sessions will be held at YMCA Downtown (301 Vaughan St).
+2-hour parking is provided free of charge in the Portage Place underground parking lot while you work out.
+You just need to know your license plate number and register using the QR code at the YMCA front desk.
 Towards the end of the program, we will have open water swims at Birds Hill.

 Do I have to wear a swim cap and goggles?